 - Hepatitis A, B , C & D are common causes for cirrhosis

-- Non-alchoholic fatty liver is caused when fat builds up I the liver, causing scar tissue to form.
-Cirrhosis caused by fatty liver is usually linked to diabetes, obesity, heard condition, protein malntries.
+- Non-alchoholic fatty liver is caused when fat builds up in the liver, causing scar tissue to form.
+Cirrhosis caused by fatty liver, is usually linked to diabetes, obesity, heart condition, protein malnultrition

 - Drugs like excessive acetaminophen and toxins

-- Liver damage is due to the side effect of long term drugs and medication like aspirin, tamoxifen, acetaminophen and steroids.
+- Liver damage is due to the side effects of long term drugs and medication like aspirin, tamoxifen, acetaminophen and steroids

 - Excessive smoking